sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 Starting in Windows 10, 1703, the Windows Defender Device Guard features have been grouped into two new features: **Windows Defender Exploit Guard** and **Windows Defender Application control**.
 When these are both enabled, Windows Defender Device Guard is enabled.
 For more information about Windows Defender Device Guard hardware requirements, see [Windows Defender Device Guard hardware requirements](Windows Defender Device Guard hardware requirements.md).

 **IT Professionals:** To learn how to deploy Windows Defender Device in your enterprise, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).

-## Windows Defender Application Guard

-Application Guard helps to isolate enterprise-defined untrusted sites, protecting an enterprise while its employees browse the Internet.

-If you are selling devices to enterprise customers, you want to provide hardware that supports the security features that enterprises need.
-To learn more about hardware requirements for Windows Defender Application Guard, see [Windows Defender Application Guard hardware requirements](OEM-app-guard.md).

 ## Windows Hello